By Marika Sboros

 Who’s most at risk?

 There is currently no cure or accepted medical treatment for the virus.
-Vaccine prospects are too far on the horizon to help the pandemic anytime soon, say the experts.
+Right now, vaccine prospects are too far on the horizon to help those infected, say the experts.

 They point out that most deaths have been in the elderly and the vast majority (80%) of those infected have only mild symptoms.
 However, anyone of any age with a serious underlying health problem is also at high risk.